menu

 Real Estate Prices & Overview

-The average rental price in Canarsie is currently $2,813, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 52.3% of New York neighborhoods.
+The average rental price in Canarsie is currently $3,789, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 74.1% of the neighborhoods in New York.

 Canarsie is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

-Canarsie real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and townhomes.
+Canarsie real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Canarsie neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics